The links below provide more information on Camp Floyd

 Our Next Meeting

-Join on Thursday August 6th at 7 PM at the Lehi City Historical Archives located at 2151 North Point Meadow Drive in Lehi.
+Join us at our new time on Tuesday Sept.
+8th at 7 PM at the Lehi Historical Society and Archives located at 2151 North Point Meadow Drive in Lehi.
 The agenda is on the minutes page.

 Look for our logo on our Google Plus, Pinterest, Facebook, LinkedIn and YouTube tools.